 Assets.
 Assets are the property, such as machinery and furniture, that you own and use in your business.
 You must keep records to verify certain information about your business assets.
 You need records to figure the annual depreciation and the gain or loss when you sell the assets.
-Your records should show:
+Your records should show the following information.

-- When and how you acquired the asset,
+- When and how you acquired the asset.

-- · Purchase price,
+- · Purchase price.

-- Cost of any improvements,
+- Cost of any improvements.

-- Section 179 deduction taken,
+- Section 179 deduction taken.

-- · Deductions taken for depreciation,
+- Deductions taken for depreciation.

-- Deductions taken for casualty losses, such as fires or storms,
+- Deductions taken for casualty losses, such as losses resulting from fires or storms.

-- How you used the asset,
+- How you used the asset.

-- When and how you disposed of the asset,
+- When and how you disposed of the asset.

-- Selling price, and
+- · Selling price.

-- Expenses of sale.
+- · Expenses of sale.

-Examples of supporting documents that may show this information include:
+Documents that may show this information include the following.

-- Purchase and sales invoices, - · Real estate closing statements, and
+- Purchase and sales invoices.

+- Real estate closing statements.

-• Canceled checks.
+- · Canceled checks.

 What if I don't have a canceled check?
 If you do not have a canceled check, you may be able to prove payment with certain financial account statements prepared by financial institutions.
 These include account statements prepared for the financial institution by a third party.
+These account statements must be highly legible.
 The following is a list of acceptable account statements.